istio/old_mixer_repo/doc/dev/adapters.md

 # Background

-[Mixer](https://istio.io/docs/concepts/policy-and-control/mixer.html) provides Istio's generic intermediation layer between application code and infrastructure backends such as billing systems, access control systems, logging, and so on.
-It is an [attribute](https://istio.io/docs/concepts/policy-and-control/attributes.html) processing engine that uses operator-supplied [configuration](https://istio.io/docs/concepts/policy-and-control/mixer-config.html) to map request attributes from proxy into calls to these backend systems via a pluggable set of [adapters](https://istio.io/docs/concepts/policy-and-control/mixer.html#adapters).
+[Mixer](https://istio.io/docs/concepts/policy-and-control/mixer.html) provides Istio's generic intermediation layer between application code and infrastructure backends such as quota systems, access control systems, logging, and so on.
+It is an [attribute](https://istio.io/docs/concepts/policy-and-control/attributes.html) processing engine that uses operator-supplied [configuration](https://istio.io/docs/concepts/policy-and-control/mixer-config.html) to map request attributes from the proxy into calls to these backend systems via a pluggable set of [adapters](https://istio.io/docs/concepts/policy-and-control/mixer.html#adapters).
 Adapters enable Mixer to expose a single consistent API, independent of the infrastructure backends in use.
 The exact set of adapters used at runtime is determined through operator configuration and can easily be extended to target new or custom infrastructure backends.